Pariksha Pe Charcha: Viral clip

 On 29 January 2019, the second event of PPC, a clip went viral on social media in which a boy's mother asks for help to PM Modi, for whom he replied: "Ye PUBG wala hai kya?"
 (Is he of PUBG?).

+Recognition

+The 2025 annual edition of the Pariksha Pe Charcha has made into the Guinness World Records, for “Registering the Most People on a Citizen Engagement Platform in One Month”.
+The record was achieved during the 8th edition, with 3.53 crore valid registrations recorded on the MyGov.in platform.